Spearfish FAT Bike Trail Pass

 Also important is we DO NOT groom the summer single track trails.
 When snow is packed it lasts longer, and who wants the dirt single track to stay frozen and muddy longer in the spring time???
 Our special use permit for grooming ends in March, by the time spring rolls around it is impossible to notice that the groomed FAT bike trails even existed.

-For 2017-2018 season we have the go ahead to groom from Spearfish Canyons Iron Creek Trail up to Big Hill Parking lot, where the Robison Gulch loop FAT Trails are, bringing the total miles to around 18.
+For 2017-2018 season we had the go ahead to groom from Spearfish Canyons Iron Creek Trail in the early season when conditions were a bit rough at the Big Hill Trails yet.
 This year we are changing some of the loops to have more manageable grades and avoid drifting areas as well.

 So, for the time being...., XC skiers, snowshoers and DOGS can use the current FAT bike trails also since they only help add texture/that adds to traction.
 XC ski trails are not always the best for dogs and snowshoes, being that they are groomed to .5-2 psi.
 Fat Bike trails are groomed to 5+ psi and some think are more fun because they are narrow and twisty.

 For starters we have new sled, more power, bigger lugs better dependability from the 900 ACE SWT from Ski Doo.
 Our local power sports shop offered us an excellent deal and has been very helpful with as well.
 That and a new groomer(we sold last years) we are looking at a skosh under $15k with taxes and Black Hills National Forest insurance is $550 annually when we partner up with the BLACK HILLS NORDIC SKI CLUB.
 There is also the "Go Fund me" fee in case you were using a calculator.